ayushbexe/SRThub/README.md

 # SRThub
-Generate SRT files &amp; Timestamped links as per your need
+Generate SRT files & Timestamped links as per your need